robert-nix/soot/readme.md

+# c

+only build on windows x64 c99 gcc (i use tdm-gcc); could be rewritten for not windows / not 64-bit, but meh

+oh yeah, -nostdlib #yolo

+# clojure

 - tray contains mana crystals (current/max "spent+unspent")
 - hero character has health, armor, hero power, weapon?
 - hand contains cards, limit of 10 (new cards destroyed)